Skip to main content

 Upload File

-• Once the upload is complete, you'll see a confirmation that your new dataset, movies_csv, has been created.
+• Once the upload is complete, you'll see a confirmation that your new dataset, movies, has been created.
 Click on the dataset name to view it.

 Dataset Created